 8. How Rabobank scaled video banking to 3000+ branch agents

-So how to implement video banking on a large scale?
+What strategy can you use to implement video banking on a large scale?

 Implementing video banking the centralized or decentralized way